-- · Before each ride, perform the Pre-Ride Inspections. - Perform all periodic maintenance at the recommended intervals outlined in the Periodic Maintenance section. - Always maintain proper tire pressure, tread condition and wheel and tire balance.
+- Before each ride, perform the Pre-Ride Inspections. - Perform all periodic maintenance at the recommended intervals outlined in the Periodic Maintenance section. - Always maintain proper tire pressure, tread condition and wheel and tire balance.
 Inspect tires regularly and replace worn or damaged tires promptly.
 Use only approved replacement tires.
 See the Specifications section. - Always ensure proper steering head bearing adjustment.
 Regularly inspect the rear shock absorber and the front forks for fluid leaks or damage.
 Make any necessary repairs promptly.
-See page 88. - Clean the motorcycle thoroughly to reveal items in need of repair. - Fasteners must meet original specifications for quality, finish and type to ensure safety.
+See page 85. - Clean the motorcycle thoroughly to reveal items in need of repair.

+- Always ensure all exhaust heat shields are present and in good condition. - Fasteners must meet original specifications for quality, finish and type to ensure safety.
 Use only genuine INDIAN MOTORCYCLE replacement parts, and ensure that all fasteners are tightened to the proper torque.